about us

 A promise etched into the earth, carried by the flames and held in the space between Us

-This isn’t about centring Indigenous voices for decoration or diversity points.
-It’s about decentring the extractive gaze, dismantling the structures that keep us apart, and inviting everyone to sit around the same fire.
+This isn’t about centering Indigenous voices for decoration or diversity points; it’s about decentring the extractive gaze, dismantling the structures that keep us apart, and inviting everyone to sit around the same fire.
 To bring your story, your truth, your piece of the pattern alongside others, and in doing so, come back into relation.

-In a world fractured by disconnection, the VA Network is a pathway Home – a journey to remembrance, to belonging, to the wisdom that still lives deep within us.
-In this age of noise and urgency, where the voices of tradition, of our true histories are often silenced and mocked, we hold space for the voices that matter most.
-These are the voices that carry stories passed through generations.
-They are not irrelevant relics of the past to be in museums behind glass but key compass points for navigating a modern life unmoored from the rhythms of land and spirit.
+In a world fractured by disconnection, the VA Network is a pathway Home – a journey to remembrance, to belonging, to the wisdom that has been protected and past down, the knowing that still lives deep within Us-All.
+In this age of noise and urgency, where the voices of tradition, of our true histories are silenced and mocked, this fire holds space for those that matter most.
+These are the ones that carry stories passed through generations, not irrelevant relics of the past to be in museums behind glass but the key compass points for navigating a modern life unmoored from the rhythms of land and spirit.
 These voices don’t just meet the ears; they warm the heart and awaken the spirit those ready to listen, learn, and to act.

 The stories we share are more than entertainment – they are medicine for a world in crisis.
-They hold the keys to healing: healing our relationships with the land, with each other, and with ourselves.
-Within these stories lie the answers to questions we’ve forgotten to ask – how to live in harmony with the natural world, how to preserve the cultures and languages that hold the memory of the earth, and how to re-become custodians of the creation we are a part of, a part of the circle of life, not at the centre of it, for a we one node in an interconnected system, with a specific custodial role.
-The hubris of man has taught us to forget.
+They hold the keys to healing – our relationships with the land, with each other, and with ourselves.
+Within these stories lie the answers to all of the questions we’ve forgotten to ask.

 custodians on ways, keepers of the fire, guardians of the present for those who came before, and all who come after